Let's chat: the informal bio

 - You believe in productivi-tea.
 In other words: drinking tea gives us superpowers!

-- You’d like some friendly accountability to help you reach out for your goals.
+- You’d like some friendly accountability and community to help you reach out for your goals.

 - You love cakes, bread, carbs and anything in the “baked” category.
 But you’re OK with moving to burn it all off, too.